 You’ve been dating for months, perhaps nigh on a year.
 Things are going amazingly.
 They’re cute, they’re funny and they’re damn near perfect.
 So why are you struggling to tell them how you truly feel?

 If you’re struggling to express yourself, the good news is that it’s something you can learn.
-But in order to overcome this obstacle, you first need to understand where this angst stems from.
+But in order to overcome this obstacle, you first need to understand where this angst stems from, and only then can you even start thinking about how to tell someone you love them.

 Why is saying “I love you” difficult?